-8 Conclusions
+9 Conclusions

-The Coroglio cliff shares broad characteristics with several tuff cliff from the Campi Flegrei coastal area affected by severe retreat processes, and elsewhere in the world.
-In our research, we have focused on in situ measurements of deformations affecting tuff blocks.
-The CC-MoSys, installed in December 2014, has captured some of the tuff deformation behavior under the different meteorological conditions occurred during about 5 years.
-Our results indicate that seemingly static tuffaceous landscapes are quite dynamic cliffs.
+The Coroglio cliff shares broad characteristics with several tuff cliff from the Campi Flegrei coastal area, and elsewhere in the world.
+The Coroglio CC-MoSys monitoring system, installed in December 2014, captured some of the tuff deformation behavior under the different meteorological conditions occurred during about 5 years.

-The data recorded by the Coroglio cliff monitoring system have contributed to our understanding of temperature-tuff deformation relationships in the analyzed cliff.
-Micro-deformation of rocks measured by geotechnical sensors reveals a general cyclic trend, possibly linked to the bulk volume variation of the rocks, as a response to seasonal and daily
+The data recorded by the Coroglio MoSys have contributed to our understanding of temperature-tuff deformation relationships in the analyzed cliff.
+Micro-deformation of rocks measured by geotechnical sensors reveals a general cyclic trend, possibly linked to the bulk volume variation of the rocks, as a response to seasonal and daily temperature variations.
+This research provides a first contribute to the understanding of the rates of geomorphic evolution of coastal tuff cliff and its relationships with forcing factors (e.g. meteo-marine weathering, human actions, volcano-tectonic activity) in the perspective of early-warning actions and policies.